guilhermemmp/guilhermemmp/README.md

 @@I'm a lover of technology and games@@

 + Living in Rio de Janeiro, Brazil
-- 20 years old
+- 21 years old
 !
-Studying NodeJS and some other things
+Studying Java, Spring and some other things
-# Interested in Java, Python and the infinite monkey theorem
+# Interested in Python, games and the infinite monkey theorem
 ```

 ### 🛠 **My Tools:**